 Large windows create optimal lighting, while bar-height seating and breakfast nooks are favorite features.
 Access to a patio or deck is another common request.
 Note: Indoor or outdoor gardens or hydroponic growing stations can encourage healthy eating and become a communal family activity that promotes togetherness.
 Multiple workstations with varying heights are another functional idea to incorporate into your kitchen remodeling plans.

 Design a Multi-Purpose Bath

-Spa bathrooms are popular in master suites, with separate soaking tubs and large, walk-in showers.
+Spa bathrooms are popular in primary suites, with separate soaking tubs and large, walk-in showers.
 Curbless showers, with the addition of strategically-placed grab bars, make showering easier for everyone.
 Temperature-regulated shower heads prevent scalding and can be set to personal preferences.
 Comfort-height toilets are a boon for anyone with mobility issues, and self-closing toilet seat covers and bidets are making their way into Northern California homes.

 Also worth considering if you’re planning a bathroom remodel would be dual vanities and compartmented baths with “wet zones” even in secondary bathrooms.
 Lever faucet handles instead of knobs are easier for children and seniors, and motion-activated overhead lighting adds convenience.
 Lighting over a vanity or grooming area should include dimmer switches, so you can easily change the mood from grooming efficiency in the morning to relaxation time in the evening.

 The addition of hanging plants, which thrive in the warm, humid atmosphere of a bathroom, or a green wall in a master retreat, improves air quality and encourages relaxation.

 Outdoor “rooms” can be as simple or well-appointed as any indoor living room.
 Still, the fresh air and change of pace are essential for mental health and relaxation as a walk in the woods.
 If your home doesn’t currently have an inviting all-weather patio, think about adding one.